CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 leaf03            10     bond1,vni10                         yes  Wed Oct 28 15:20:29 2020
 leaf04            10     bond1,vni10                         yes  Wed Oct 28 15:20:29 2020
 ```
+{{</expand>}}
 ## View VLAN Information for a Time in the Past

 You can view the VLAN configuration information across the network or for a given device at a time in the past using the `around` option of the `netq show vlan` command.

-This can be helpful when you think changes might have occurred.
+{{<expand "show vlan around 30d">}}

 <!-- vale off -->
-This example shows the VLAN configuration in the last 24 hours and 30 days ago.
+The following example shows the VLAN configuration in the last 24 hours and 30 days ago.
 Note that some SVIs have been removed.
 <!-- vale on -->

 ```